How Much Electricity (Power) Does a TV Use?

 How much electricity a liquid crystal TV consumes depends on the diagonal of that TV.
 The middle model has a parameter of 32 inches.
 This type of TV consumes from 40 to 55 watts per hour when it is turned on, and the only 1W in sleep mode.

-By simple calculations, it turns out that 6.72 kW – 8.97 kW per month is used to run one LCD TV with a diagonal of 32 inches.
+Simple calculations show that 6.72 kW – 8.97 kW per month is used to run one LCD TV with a diagonal of 32 inches.

 LED panels consume 40% less electricity on average.
 In sleep mode – only 0.3 watts.
 Even a large 49-inch TV consumes only 100-150 watts per hour.
 As a result, a month of viewing such equipment will consume from 15.22 to 22.72 kW.